Candy Cane Reindeer

 - 12 red-hot candies

-- 24 candy-coated milk chocolate balls or miniature chocolate chips
+- 24 black sugar pearls or miniature semisweet chocolate chips or black sprinkles

 - In a microwave, melt candy coating; stir until smooth.
 Keep warm.
 Holding the curved end of a candy cane, use a spoon to drizzle coating over the straight part of cane.
 Gently shake off excess.
 Place on waxed paper to dry.
 Repeat with remaining candy canes.
 Break pretzels into pieces to resemble antlers; set aside 24 pieces.

 - For each reindeer nose, dab a small amount of melted candy coating onto a red-hot.
 Press onto the end of the curved portion of the candy cane and hold for about 10 seconds.
-For the eyes, dab a small amount of coating on two chocolate balls and attach to candy cane above nose.
+For the eyes, dab a small amount of coating on two sugar pearls and attach to candy cane above nose.

-Originally published as Candy Cane Reindeer in Quick Cooking November/December 2002, p22
+Originally published as Candy Cane Reindeer in Quick Cooking November/December 2002